|

 They want to act on their urges.
 And they decide to let their interest prevail above the other.
 While a nomap or anti-contact pedophile is actually choosing to let the interest of children stand above their own wish simply because they see that a small amount of joy doesn’t weigh up to the damage that would be done.
 It’s very simple.
 It doesn’t have to do anything with law or fear for police or whatever.
 It is the simple fact that you love a child and the child is more important than yourself.
 If you love another you want them to be happy and safe.
 And so I choose to be not-acting on it.

-Meg: Thank you so much for sharing that, I love how you put it. and I think it’s good for our listeners to hear it stated in that way in that it’s not always just about fear of legal action, it’s truly for a lot of nomaps about putting the interest of a child above their own, which in many circles is prevention.
+MEG: Thank you so much for sharing that, I love how you put it. and I think it’s good for our listeners to hear it stated in that way in that it’s not always just about fear of legal action, it’s truly for a lot of nomaps about putting the interest of a child above their own, which in many circles is prevention.
 You know, it’s prevention of how do we keep these children safe and happy and healthy and prevent any harm or abuse.

 So I appreciate you sharing that.
 Just connecting this to what you said earlier, you also shared that there are people that are kind of in between you were saying, that are isolated and not necessarily on this pro-contact bandwagon where they’re acting out but they’re not necessarily involved in a community that is very much believing in non-offending or anti-contact principles like you are.